RxLaboratory/Dusearch/README.md

 _How to install:_
 ==

-Copy "Duac.jsx" to the "Scripts\ScriptUI Panels" folder of After Effects, and copy "(Duac)" to the "Scripts" folder of After Effects
+Copy "Dusearch.jsx" to the "Scripts\ScriptUI Panels" folder of After Effects.